adjtomo/adjdocs/readmes/docker_image_install.md

 - Please make sure Docker is **running** before executing the following instructions
 - From your **local** machine, please run the following commands to **start** the Docker Container

-## A) Instructions for Windows, Linux and Mac Intel Chip
+## 1A) Instructions for Windows, Linux and Mac Intel Chip
 You may replace the path given (*~/Work/specfem_users_workshop*) with any **empty** working directory of your choice
 ```bash
 mkdir -p ~/Work/specfem_users_workshop